Helen McElhone: Post-parliamentary life

 McElhone was one of five 'experienced members' named by the Scottish Labour Party to sit on a panel vetting applications to be Labour candidates at the 1999 Scottish Parliament elections.
 Members of the panel had to be people who were not interested in themselves standing.
 She joined an 'action group' campaigning for the Dixon Community, a voluntary group helping the elderly lead independent lives, which was facing closure because of the costs of repairing its headquarters building.
 She was also a member of an independent panel appointed by the House of Commons in 2000 to decide on an application by Railtrack to raise the roof of Edinburgh Waverley railway station.

+McElhone died from heart failure in Newton Mearns on 5 June 2013, at the age of 80.